 Parodied in thisOnion article, which is also a send-up of an entire genre of summer camp movies.

 In Everyday Heroes, Jakob Freilander came to the USA just after World War II.
 Being a big strong guy who played semi-pro football on the weekends, he decided to try out for the NFL.
 It didn't end well.

-Parodied in the episode "Stanley's Cup" in which Stan's ice hockey team is made to look more and more like underdogs as the episode goes on (as well as setting up every other trope that should lead to a dramatic victory).
+Parodied in the episode "Stanley's Cup" in which Stan's ice hockey team is made to look more and more like underdogs as the episode goes on (as well as setting up every other trope that should lead to a dramatic victory), culminating in a game against an NHL team.
 They lose.
 Badly.
 They even had a straight example for the other team.

 Another time they were trying to get out of little league by losing, but the other teams were better at that, until they rallied Stan's dad to get them disqualified by fighting.

 In The Legend of Korra, we follow the plucky Fire-Ferrets, a pro-bending team composed of a young Avatar-in-training and two brothers off the street.
 They are very much expected to lose against the defending champs, the Wolf-Bats.
 Thanks to some beyond-blatant cheating from the Wolf-Bats, they lose the championship game... though the winners lose their ''bending''.